Introduction

 : List containing pairs of an atom index and the associated isotope.
 Atom indices are associated with the order in which atoms appear in the chemical structure representations, starting by index 0.shifts

-: List containing pairs of an atom index and the associated chemical shift.j_couplings
+: List containing pairs of an atom index and the associated chemical shift in ppm.j_couplings

-: List containing pairs of atomic indices and the associated J-coupling values.
+: List containing pairs of atomic indices and the associated J-coupling values in Hz.
 Note that atom index pairs are unique: if a value is provided for an atom pair (k, l), then no value is provided for pair (l, k).structures

 : Contains a dictionary with chemical structure representations.
 It accepts entries for a SMILES string ("SMILES"), a Molfile ("Molfile"), and an XYZ file ("XYZ").
 Each value will correspond to aChemicalStructure

 object.
-See below a full explanation of the chemical structure representations and the atom numeration.formula
+See below for a full explanation of the chemical structure representations and the atom numeration.formula

 : Name of the solvent.
 An empty string represents an unknown or undefined solvent, or the absence of a solvent.description